Satellite-im/Uplink-Deprecated/README.md

 ## Resetting Data

 It's often necessary to reset your account for development, to do so just delete any `.temp` and `.warp` files within this project.
 Note that on most *nix based systems the .warp file is stored in your home directory unless otherwise configured.

+## Troubleshooting

+If you see something about cmake or protoc then you likely need to install those and get them in your path.
+Often times just restarting your shell helps.
+Other errors are fixed with updating packages `cargo update` or getting the nightly `rustup update; rustup default nightly` or stable `rustup update; rustup default stable` version of rust.

 ## Contributions